Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

 - thematic investment profiles

-- ticket size behavior
+- ticket-size behavior

-- multi-layered OSINT-based enrichment
+- OSINT-based allocator signals

 Real-Time Allocator Signals: The Missing Ingredient in Most LP Systems

+Every LP database lists names.
 The difference is what sits behind the names.

-Altss tracks allocator signals that determine when to reach out:
+Altss tracks allocator signals that determine when to reach out.

 These micro-signals are invisible in traditional databases — but they're exactly what Fund I GPs need to initiate the right conversation at the right moment.